Changissnz/why_I_would_use_LLMs/README.md

-# Why I Would Use LLMS
+# Why I Would Use LLMs
 ## written by: Richard Pham

 An explanation for why someone like me is obliged to jump on the LLM trend; LLMs are here to stay.